Richmond, TX Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels typically increase home value in Richmond.
-Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+Yes, solar panels can increase your home’s value in Richmond, TX.
+According to a Zillow study, homes with solar panels sell for 4.1% more on average than comparable homes without them.
+For a $350,000 home in Richmond, that could mean roughly $14,350 in added value.